Chainverse-Data/web3-knowledge-graph/README.md

 It is recommended to created a virtual python environment using **Python 3.10**.
 Then install all requirements with `pip3 install -r requierements.txt`.

 ## Requirements
-You will need to define the two following Environment variable for the module to be running:
+You will need to define the following Environment variable for all the modules to be running:
 ```
 AWS_BUCKET_PREFIX=[A unique bucket name prefix]
 AWS_DEFAULT_REGION=[The targeted AWS Region]